anthobarbarich/paradisecity/content/green.md

       title: 'CO2-Neutral '
   - step:
       description: >-
-        Camping has always been an ecological issue for festivals, meanly regarding all the waste left over.
+        Camping has always been an ecological issue for festivals, mainly regarding all the waste left over.
 We have been working on the problem since our first edition and will implement for the second time in a row our circular camping where each camper has the opportunity to rent